JingVIPLab/EmoLat/README.md

 The final Emospace Set contains 118,100 images, with each image having up to 14 object-attribute pairs.
 The entire dataset includes 1,953 unique attributes and 27,625 distinct object-attribute pairs, providing abundant semantic and emotional information.

-You can obtain the dataset through the following links:

-## Pretrained weights

-You can download the pretrained weights files from these links:

 ## Training